yeyan00/AIOne/README.md

 # AIOne
-Integrate object detection,2D Semantic segmentation and 3D Semantic Segmentationtasks into one library
+Integrate object detection,2D Semantic segmentation and 3D Semantic Segmentation tasks into one library